Skip to content

 Tip

-Configure 3270Web through environment variables rather than bind-mounting all of /app — the binary and embedded web/ assets live there, and a mount over /app would shadow them.
+Mount the data folder on /data, never on /app: the binary and the web/ assets live there, and a mount over /app would shadow them.
+Everything else is configured through environment variables.

 Run with Docker Compose